princyok/princyok.github.io/_posts/2020-03-20-understand-an-artificial-neuron-from-scratch.markdown

 $$

 In other words, the loss function can be described purely as a function of the parameters ($$\vec{w}$$, $$b$$) and the data ($$\mathbf{X}$$, $$\vec{y}$$).
 And since data is known, the only unknowns on the right-hand side of the equation are the parameters.

-Let’s recap before we begin the last dash:

-{% include indent_paragraph.html content=
-"Recall that an artificial neuron can be succinctly described as a function that takes in $ \mathbf{X} $ and uses its parameters $ \vec{w} $ to do some computations to spit out an activation value that we expect to be close to the actual correct value (the ground truth), $ \vec{y} $.
-This also means that we expect some level of error between the activation value and the ground truth, and the loss function gives us a measure of this error in the form of single scalar value, the loss (or cost).
-<br><br>
-We want the activation to be as close as possible to the ground truth by getting the loss to be as small as possible.
-In order to do that, we want to find a set of values for $ \vec{w} $ such that the loss is always as low as possible.
-<br><br>
-What remains to be seen is how we pull this off."
-%}